 This season opens with a very different atmosphere than has really ever been seen before on Star Trek as the Federation is preparing for a drawn-out war with the Dominion.
 This won’t be the two-episode “war” with the Borg that was seen in Star Trek: The Next Generation, or the almost hidden “war” with the Klingons seen in the original series.
 Instead, the show attempts to depict what a war in space will be like.

-By bringing in a character which was a fan-favorite for so long, the producers of Deep Space Nine added a new dimension and some excitement to the show in its fourth season.
+By bringing in a character who was a fan favorite for so long, the producers of Deep Space Nine added a new dimension and some excitement to the show in its fourth season.
 Series fans who may have tuned out before now were baited to take another look.
 It also draws in a different story involving Worf and the Klingons, as well as developing the relationship Dax has had with the Klingons.

 That’s not to say the war with the Dominion is forgotten.
 The Jem’Hadar are a continuous theme throughout the season as they make numerous appearances in various settings.
 Among them, Chief O’Brien and Dr. Bashir deal with a stranded group of them in Hippocratic Oath.
 The episodes Homefront and Paradise Lost deal with the Dominion trying to use humans’ own fears and paranoia to help it conquer Earth.